-The Public DNS is the machine address on the Internet.
-Due to the Security Group that you configured when you launched that instance, this address may only be accessed from your own IP address.
+The public DNS serves as the machine's internet address.
+Due to the security group that you configured when you launched this instance, this address may only be accessed from your own IP address.

-The Instance ID is set as the default password for all the user logins (semadmin, businessuser, datasteward, etc) that you will use during the tutorials to connect xDM.
-Note that this Instance ID is only visible from the EC2 Console.
+The instance ID is set as the default password for all user logins (semadmin, businessuser, datasteward, etc.) that you will use in these tutorials to connect to xDM.
+Note that this instance ID is only visible from the EC2 Console.

-Copy the Public DNS (IPv4) and paste it in the URL of a new browser tab.
-The browser opens the xDM welcome page.
-You should bookmark it.
+Copy the Public DNS (IPv4) and paste it in the URL field of a new browser tab.

-On the welcome page, scroll down and click the LOGIN button at the bottom of the Start Here card.
+Scroll down the Welcome page and click the Login button at the bottom of the Start Here card.

 The Semarchy xDM login page opens.
 Enter these values and click Log in: